 |outside clients, |

-The summary of services exposed to the outside is as follows:
+The summary of services exposed to the outside world (through the host) is as follows:

 |Explorer Web App|

-To support the deployment of a Private Tangle, the IOTA Community has developed a set of shell scripts and configuration templates to make it easier to deploy a (Docker based) Private Tangle with the architecture described above.
+To support the deployment of an IOTA Tangle, the IOTA Community has developed a set of shell scripts and configuration templates to make it easier to deploy a (Docker based) Tangle with the architecture described above.
 You can also customize the default configuration files if, for instance, you want to enable extra Hornet plugins.

 Behind the scenes, the process will launch all the Docker containers (through docker-compose), create a key pair for the Coordinator, configure the Coordinator public key for the initial node, generate an initial IOTA Address holding all IOTAs, the identity for our Nodes, etc i.e. our deployment architecture and all the steps described here, but fully automated, with "one click"!.